apnadkarni/blt/man/tabset.rst

   **-image** *imageName*

-    Specifies the image to be drawn in label for *nameOrIndex*.
+    Specifies the image to be drawn in label for *tab*.
 If *imageName* is "", no image will be drawn.
 Both text and images may be displayed at the same time in tab labels.
 The default value is "".